Recent Accomplishments

 The Act included the creation of the first-ever federal grant program dedicated to onsite wastewater systems—EPA’s Decentralized Wastewater Grant Program.

-The budget proposal also noted that this new program will provide grants for the construction, repair, or replacement of individual household decentralized wastewater treatment systems; or the installation of larger decentralized wastewater systems designed to provide treatment for two or more households with low or moderate income.
-This language in the President’s budget elevates the profile of this program and denotes it as a funding priority for FY25.
+This new program will provide grants for the construction, repair, or replacement of individual household decentralized wastewater treatment systems; or the installation of larger decentralized wastewater systems designed to provide treatment for two or more households with low or moderate income.

 Letters to Congress